AdobeDocs/experience-platform.en/help/xdm/api/overview.md

 ## Audit log

-The Schema Registry maintains a log of all the changes that have occurred to a resource (class, mixin, data type, or schema) between different updates.
+The Schema Registry maintains a log of all the changes that have occurred to a resource (class, field group, data type, or schema) between different updates.
 You can retrieve the log for a particular resource by providing its `$id` or `meta:altId` in the path of a GET request to this endpoint.

 See the [audit log endpoint guide](./audit-log.md) for more information on the use of this endpoint.